willemveerman/ami-encrypter/README.md

 Other parameters are optional and called using flags.

-Credentials can be passed to the script usage the `--profile` and `--region` flags.
+Credentials can be passed to the script using the `--profile` and `--region` flags.
 Note that if passing parameters using these flags, both must be populated.

 If credentials are not passed explicitly, the script will follow [boto3's behaviour for authentication.](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)